onlyjazz/flask-docs/docs/apiflows.md

 ### /data-server/data/extract/partial-extract-study-event-data-to-json
 This API extracts all study events and CRF data to JSON using a number of optional filters.

-You can extract all the data from a study with a simple request body like this: `{ "study_id": 7253541 }`
+You can extract all the data from a study with a simple request body like this: `{ "study_id": 7253541 }`.

+This is like SQL SELECT * FROM clinicalData;

-Let's look at some of the options:
+Now let's look at our options:

 #### Choose what columns you want to select
 You can control the shape of the result object by using the **columns** field in your request body.